 Golden Eagle Business Continues!

-The evening of February 26, 1882 Ben Wehrfritz found his bartender, Mr. Forster, out front of the Golden Eagle.
-He was fighting with a local man.
+The evening of February 26, 1882 Ben Wehrfritz found his bartender, Mr. Forster, out front of the Golden Eagle fighting with a local man.
 Ben went outside breaking it up.

-A lawman entered to arrest the two causing the fracas.
+A lawman entered arresting the two causing the fracas.
 Ben just wanted his bartender back inside.
-But that didn't work out!
-See how that ended up, in this Weekly Tombstone Epitaph article:
+It didn’t work out!
+See how that ended up, in this Tombstone Epitaph article:

-By Spring 1882, Ben's business still rolled merrily along.
-He continued making it a unique and desirable establishment.
+By Spring 1882, Ben’s business still rolled along.
+He made it a unique and desirable establishment.
 A quality gathering spot.
-Note this report in the Tombstone Weekly Epitaph of April 24, 1882.
-Ben placed ads regularly in local publications highlighting the quality of the Golden Eagle Brewery.
+Note this report in the Tombstone Epitaph of April 24, 1882.
+Ben advertised regularly in local publications, highlighting the Golden Eagle Brewery’s quality.

-About midway between 4th and 5th Streets, on the North side of Allen Street, a fire flamed up behind the Tivoli Gardens Saloon.
+Midway between 4th and 5th Streets, on the North side of Allen, a fire flamed up behind the Tivoli Gardens Saloon.
 It was May 26, 1882, mid-afternoon.
-It quickly spread Eastward throughout the whole block.
-All the businesses, with their wooden frames, began crackling in the flames.
+Quickly spreading Eastward throughout the whole block.
+All the wooden framed businesses began crackling in the flames.

 The Golden Eagle Brewery wasn’t spared this time.
 Most of the business area was burnt away.
 Only a few buildings were saved by hard working people moving bucket brigades.

 [Click on News Articles to Enlarge & Read]